• Skip to primary navigation

 Stretching Your Mental Resilience Muscle

-If you take me up on this challenge – your anxiety of failing in front of others will start to melt away.
+If you take me up on this challenge – your anxiety about failing in front of others will start to melt away.

-You’ll be free to pursue the things your passionate about without caring what the crowd happens to be thinking.
+You’ll be free to pursue the things you’re passionate about without caring what the crowd happens to be thinking.

 But you know better!
 You know you failed your way to success, freedom, fulfillment, and happiness.